mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_primitive-type.md

 ### Characteristics of the Type

-Let's check the characteristics of the type in a code-based manner.
+Let's confirm the characteristics of the type through code.

 ```ts: TypeScript
 let str1: string = "hoge";
 let strInf = "fuga"; //*1
 ```
-* 1: Inferred as string type by type inference
+* 1: Determined to be of type string by type inference

 ```java: How it works in Java
 String str1 = "hoge";
 var strInf = "fuga"; //*1
 ```
-* 1: Inferred as String type by type inference
+* 1: Determined to be of type String by type inference

 ## boolean (Boolean Type)